-A useful geometric description of T-duality called T-correspondences was given in~\cite{Bunke:2005sn,Bunke:2005um}.
+A precise mathematical formalization of T-duality called T-correspondences was given in~\cite{Bunke:2005sn,Bunke:2005um}.
 Here, a T-background is defined as a torus bundle $P$ over a base manifold $X$ together with the Dixmier--Douady class $H$ of an abelian gerbe over $P$.
-A T-duality between two such pairs $(\check P, \check H)$ and $(\hat P,\hat H)$ is then formulated as a relation between the pullbacks of $\check H$ and $\hat H$ to the correspondence space $\check P\times_X\hat P$; the data $(\check P, \check H)$, $(\hat P,\hat H)$ and the relation are collectively called a T-duality triple.
-Quite recently, it was observed that T-backgrounds and indeed full T-duality triples can be represented by 2-stacks~\cite{Nikolaus:2018qop}.
-That is, a topological, geometric T-background can be equivalently seen as a principal 2-bundle or gerbe with a particular structure 2-group $\sfTB^\text{F2}_n$ that encodes both the torus directions as well as the gerbe part.
-The same holds for a T-duality triple between geometric T-backgrounds, where the structure group is denoted by $\sfTD_n$.
-This structure group comes with two natural projections to $\sfTB^\text{F2}_n$, and the induced map on principal 2-bundles yields the data of a T-duality triple.
+A T-duality between two such pairs $(\check P, \check H)$ and $(\hat P,\hat H)$ is then formulated as a relation between the pullbacks of $\check H$ and $\hat H$ to the correspondence space $\check P\times_X\hat P$; the data $(\check P, \check H)$, $(\hat P,\hat H)$, and the relation are collectively called a T-duality triple.
+More recently, it was observed that T-backgrounds and indeed full T-duality triples can be represented by 2-stacks~\cite{Nikolaus:2018qop}.
+That is, a geometric T-background can be equivalently seen as a principal 2-bundle or gerbe with a particular structure 2-group $\sfTB^\text{F2}_n$ (see \ref{def:TBF2}) that encodes both the torus directions as well as the gerbe data.
+The same holds for a T-duality triple between geometric T-backgrounds, where the structure 2-group is denoted by $\sfTD_n$ (see \ref{def:TDn}).
+This structure group comes with a natural projection to $\sfTB^\text{F2}_n$ as well as an action of the T-duality group $\sfO(n,n;\IZ)$.
+The latter allows for constructing a second projection, consisting of the composition of the flip transformation in $\sfO(n,n;\IZ)$ and the projection.
+Together with the original projection, these maps induce on principal 2-bundles the data of a T-duality triple.
 Interestingly, even half-geometric T-dualities, which link geometric backgrounds with T-folds, can be captured in terms of principal 2-bundles.
-This opens up the exciting possibility that non-commutative and perhaps even non-associative geometries can be resolved into ordinary but higher geometries, which would clearly constitute a simplification: higher geometry enters the description of any geometric background anyway in the form of gerbes, and higher geometric objects are more readily derived than their non-commutative and, in particular, non-associative counterparts.
+This opens up the exciting possibility that non-commutative and perhaps even non-associative geometries can be resolved into ordinary but higher geometrical structures, which would clearly constitute a simplification: higher geometry enters the description of geometric backgrounds anyway in the form of gerbes, and higher geometric objects are more readily derived than their non-commutative and, in particular, non-associative counterparts.